 The International Dyslexia Association defines dyslexia as a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with fluent word recognition, and often with poor spelling and decoding abilities.
 Dyslexia has nothing to do with intelligence, it is simply a different type of cognitive processing.
 Students with dyslexia are very capable of learning, they just need to learn differently.

 What are the Warning Signs of Dyslexia?

 The warning signs of dyslexia usually become the most obvious when children begin school and start learning to read and write, but symptoms can begin as early as pre-school.
-Here are 5 major warning signs to look for in your school age students:
+Here are 5 major warning signs to look for in your school age child:

-1. Your Student Reverses or Jumbles Letters
+1. Your Child Reverses or Jumbles Letters

 Children with dyslexia fill their sentences with pronouns or words lacking in specificity.
 Filler words like “um” may be used to take up time while your student tries to remember a word.
 A child with dyslexia knows exactly what they want to say, they struggle pulling out the right words.